base/web/README.md

    }
    ```

-   - name: Your project's name
+   - name: Your project's name.
-   - description: A brief description of your project, must be less than 200 characters
+   - description: A brief description of your project, must be less than 200 characters.
-   - url: Your project's website URL
+   - url: Your project's website URL.
-   - imageUrl: Path to your project's logo image
+   - imageUrl: Path to your project's logo image.
    - category: Your project's category, _one_ of: `ai`, `consumer`, `defi`, `infra`, `onramp`, `wallet`
    - subcategory: Your project's subcategory, with the following options associated with each category
-     - `ai`: Simply add `ai` as the subcategory as well
+     - `ai`: Simply add `ai` as the subcategory as well.
      - `consumer`: _One_ of `creator`, `crypto taxes`, `dao`, `gaming`, `messaging`, `music`, `nft`, `payments`, `real world`, `social`
      - `defi`: _One_ of `dex`, `dex aggregator`, `insurance`, `lending/borrowing`, `liquidity management`, `portfolio`, `stablecoin`, `yield vault`
      - `infra`: _One_ of `bridge`, `data`, `depin`, `developer tool`, `identity`, `node provider`, `raas`, `security`